terrelsa13/MUMC/README.md

 #  same requests to the server repeatedly
 # If any single data entry is larger than the cache size, that data entry
 #  will not be cached
-# During testing on the developlment server, 0.1MB of cache is better
-#  than 0MB of cache
+# 0.1MB of cache is better than 0MB of cache
 # Recommend setting DEBUG=1 to print the cache stats to determine the
 #  best cache settings (i.e. size, fallback behavior, and last accessed time)
 #